 The encoding time is reduced by 2% for RA and 3% for LB without BD-rate changes.

-Revisited in BoG (Revisited 10:40, July 7), there is no further issue spotted after code review by Xiang Li and (cc. to Frank Bossen).
+Further discussed in BoG (discussion 10:40, July 7), there is no further issue spotted after code review by Xiang Li and (cc. to Frank Bossen).

 The software implementation is confirmed.